black-parrot/black-parrot-sim/README.md

     sudo yum install autoconf automake bash bc binutils bison bzip2 cpio dtc expat-devel file flex gawk gcc gcc-c++ gmp-devel gzip gtkwave java-1.8.0-openjdk-headless libmpc-devel libuuid-devel make mpfr-devel patch patchutils perl perl-ExtUtils-MakeMaker python3 python3-pip rsync sed tar tcl texinfo unzip vim-common virtualenv which zlib-devel

-We need the `orderedmultidict` Python package too, but it is not packaged for CentOS.
-Installing it from PyPI works:

-    pip install --user orderedmultidict

 On CentOS 7, some tools provided by the base repository are too old to satisfy the requirements.
 We suggest using the [Software Collections](https://wiki.centos.org/AdditionalResources/Repositories/SCL) (SCL) to obtain newer versions.